Exabyte-io/icet/doc/userguide/source/advanced/sqs_generation.rst

 ---------------------------------------------------------

-The SQS generation approach can be utilized to generate the structure that most closely resemble *any* cluster vector.
+The SQS generation approach can be utilized to generate the structure that most closely resembles *any* cluster vector.
 To do so, the syntax is identic except that the target cluster vector must be specified manually.
-Note that there are no restrictions on what target vector can be specified (except their length, which must match the cluster space length), but the space of cluster vectors that can be realized by structures is restricted in multiple ways.
+Note that there are no restrictions on what target vectors can be specified (except their lengths, which must match the cluster space length), but the space of cluster vectors that can be realized by structures is restricted in multiple ways.
+The similarity between the target cluster vector and the cluster vector of the generated structure may thus appear poor.

 .. literalinclude:: ../../../../tutorial/advanced/sqs_generation.py
    :start-after: # Generate structure with a specified cluster vector